 Delve into the world of human interaction

-Explore society at every level—small groups, subcultures, cultures, organizations and institutions—and study how individuals interact.
+Explore society at every level—small groups, subcultures, cultures, organizations and institutions—and study how people interact.

 In classes like Crime and Justice, you'll examine the dimensions, causes and costs of crime in the U.S. and consider the uses and limitations of our justice system in dealing with them.

-Cap off your studies with a year-long research project you select guided by a dedicated faculty advisor.
+Cap off your studies with a semester or year-long research project you select guided by a dedicated faculty advisor.

 Develop useful and transferrable skills

-You'll design research projects, analyze data and identify useful ways to investigate questions about public policy, public health, community development, education and the law.
+You'll design research projects, analyze data and identify useful ways to investigate questions about public policy, public health, community development, globalization, education and the law.
 Adding one of our interdisciplinary minors, like international studies and public policy, help you gain a better understanding of important topics in today’s world.

 Our graduates thrive in government and social policy, business, social welfare and education careers.
 They also pursue advanced graduate degrees and law school.

 A Susquehanna education provides students with flexibility in coursework so they can conduct research, intern and study abroad.
 When it comes to your major, you’ll begin taking classes in your chosen program of study in your first year.

 Here are some of the courses that sociology majors take in their first few semesters at Susquehanna.